 SchoolSafety.gov: The Federal School Safety Clearinghouse is excited to announce the launch of SchoolSafety.gov, a website that provides the academic community with a one-stop shop for school safety best practices and resources to create a safe and supportive learning environment where students can thrive and grow.
 SchoolSafety.gov aims to help schools prevent, protect, mitigate, respond to, and recover from emergency situations.
 SchoolSafey.gov was developed to fulfill key recommendations from the Federal Commission on School Safety.

-Practical Information on Crisis Planning: A Guide for Schools and Communities: (PDF) Published by the U.S. Department of Education in 2003 as a guide for schools and districts to prepare for a variety of crises.
-This guide emphasizes a valuable part of emergency management planning—ongoing vulnerability assessment—and is intended to assist schools with the implementation of an effective vulnerability assessment process, to include choosing an appropriate vulnerability assessment tool.
+Practical Information on Crisis Planning: A Guide for Schools and Communities: (PDF) This guide emphasizes a valuable part of emergency management planning—ongoing vulnerability assessment—and is intended to assist schools with the implementation of an effective vulnerability assessment process, to include choosing an appropriate vulnerability assessment tool.

 Enhancing School Safety Using A Threat Assessment Model: An Operating Guide for Preventing Targeted School Violence: (PDF) Developed by the U.S. Secret Service, Protective Intelligence and Assessment Division, Nation Threat Assessment Center.
 Ensuring safe environments for elementary and secondary school students, educators, administrators, and others is essential.
 This operational guide was developed to provide fundamental direction on how to prevent incidents of targeted school violence when a student specifically selects a school or a member of the school community for harm.